-CCR is transported via truck at the facility using unpaved facility roads.
+CCR is transported via truck at the facility using a combination of paved and unpaved facility roads.
 Table 2-3 below identifies CCR fugitive dust control measures that have been selected for use by the facility during transport of CCR.
 The facility will use the identified measures when transporting CCR to minimize CCR from becoming airborne at the facility.

-CCR Activity CCR Fugitive Dust Control Measure Applicability and Appropriateness of Control Measure CCR to be emplaced in the landfill is conditioned before emplacement.
-Conditioning CCR increases moisture content of the CCR and minimizes the potential for CCR fugitive dust generation.
-Transportation of CCR Limit the speed of vehicles to no more than 15 mph on facility roads.
-Limiting the speed of vehicles traveling on facility roads minimizes the potential for CCR fugitive dust generation from the CCR transport trucks. at the facility Sweep or rinse off the outside of the trucks transporting CCR, as necessary.
+CCR Activity CCR Fugitive Dust Control Measure Applicability and Appropriateness of Control Measure CCR scrubber ash to be emplaced in an offsite third-party owned/operated landfill is conditioned before being loaded into trucks for transport to the landfill.
+Conditioning CCR increases moisture content of the CCR and minimizes the potential for CCR fugitive dust generation during CCR transport (and emplacement in the landfill).
+Water is added to CCR fly ash at the loadout silo for on-site transport.
+Wetting CCR fly ash reduces the potential for CCR fugitive dust generation during transportation on-site.
+CCR fly ash to be transported offsite is loaded into a fully-enclosed pneumatic truck.
+Use of a fully-enclosed pneumatic truck minimizes the potential for CCR fugitive dust generation during transport.
+Transportation of CCR at the facility Cover or enclose trucks or containers used to transport CCR, as necessary.
+Covering or enclosing trucks or containers transporting CCR minimizes the potential for CCR fugitive dust generation from the CCR transport trucks.
+Limit the speed of vehicles to no more than 15 mph on facility roads.
+Limiting the speed of vehicles traveling on facility roads minimizes the potential for CCR fugitive dust generation from the CCR transport trucks.
+Sweep or rinse off the outside of the trucks transporting CCR, as necessary.
 Removing CCR present on the outside of the truck minimizes the potential for movement of the truck or wind to cause CCR fugitive dust to become airborne.
 Remove CCR, as necessary, deposited on facility road surfaces during transport.
 Removing CCR deposited on facility road surfaces as a result of transport minimizes the potential for CCR fugitive dust generation from vehicle traffic.